 You could insulate your home with recycled materials made from shredded newspaper or denim.
 The great news about those products is they do not out-gas toxins.
 In fact, some naturally sourced insulation poses so little threat, you do not even have to wear a mask when installing it.

 Roofing is important because it not only protects a structure from the elements, it helps to keep a structure insulated.
 A good roof can prevent heat transfer which means that you are spending less money to cool your house in summer.
-Roofing tiles can be fabricated from recycled plastic and rubber which prevents a lot of usable materials from going into landfills.
+Tile roofing materials can be fabricated from recycled plastic and rubber which prevents a lot of usable materials from going into landfills.
 Although, if you are looking to cover your roof with more natural and sustainably sourced products, you might consider clay tiles or wooden shakes.
 Both can be attractive alternatives.
+If your clay roof has some damages, don't wait long to contact a clay roof repair services company so the damages won't get worse.

 The eyes may be the windows to the soul, but the windows are the eyes of the house.
 Low emissivity windows (or Low-E for short) feature a clear coat of metallic oxide that helps to prevent heat from getting out during the winter or in during the summer.